TYPO3GmbH/blog/Documentation/FAQ/Index.rst

 Contributions
 -------------

 Any contributor is welcome to join our team.
-All you need is an account on our bitbucket system.
+All you need is an github account.
-Please request a user account in our `service desk`_.
-If you already have an account, please ask for access to the project in our `service desk`_.
+If you already have an account, visit the: `github project`_.

 Clone / git repo